moustario/zcu-fav-erasmus-map/README.md

 The goal of this project is to provide data on the ZCU FAV faculty partnership through the erasmus program.

 It consist of a small web app using a flask (python) server for operations not available through client side javascript.

+## Data

+Source data files must be placed in a "sources" folder in the static folder.

+## To run

+The project uses a small flask server to ruin on windows using powershell :

+Declare the app

+> $env:FLASK_APP = "erasmusMap"

+Optional : For dev server (hot realoads ...)

+> $env:FLASK_ENV = "development"

+To run the launche the server

+> flask run